yessenbayev/spacegame/README.md

 Please install Pygame before running the program.
 Run space.py to play the game

 ## Controls
-1. Directional keys = Movement
+1. WASD = Movement
-2. Space = Shoot (No functionality yet)
+2. Space = Shoot

 ## The project is not finished yet.